Inside: Use LEGO and sand to study physics with kids. Grab a bucket of sand and some LEGO bricks for a quick demonstration of a Brazil Nut Effect.

 I try to make beach time more fun for myself with edu-fun-cation: education + fun + vacation.
 That’s the term I came up with for turning any outing with our kids into a science adventure.

 Yes, I do have to do more preparation in advance, but once we are at the beach and I need a break from “the usual,” I put my toddler in a carrier, call my kids over, and we do some science together.

 Let me share with you how you can observe the Brazilian Nut Effect with LEGO pieces and sand.

 Have you ever looked at a bowl of mixed nuts and wondered why all the large nuts are on top?
 I like hazelnuts, so I’m forever digging around trying to find them at the bottom.
 It’s inconvenient, but it’s also counterintuitive.
 Shouldn’t all the big, heavy pieces end up on the bottom?
 (What are your favorite nuts?)

-Finally, in a moment of despair I googled “why Brazil nuts are always on top.”
+So finally I googled “why Brazil nuts are always on top.”

-We had to try!
+I had to try!

 What you need

 NOTE: We choose to do our experiment on the beach, but you can do it anywhere there is sand.